-- provided for under Rules 141 and 142, aA Procedural Direction may also be issued by the Board's Executive Director or delegate designate at any time during the Board's consideration assessment of a project proposal under Article 12 of the Nunavut Agreement, and Part 3 of the NuPPAA or other Proceeding, and shall give further guidance on specific logistical or administrative matters arising during the Board's consideration assessment of a project proposal or other Proceeding.
-Without limiting the content of a Procedural Direction, a Procedural Direction may provide information about: - (a) how Proceedings held in potentially affected communities may be scheduled and conducted; - (b) whether and/or how the Board may distribute notices of Proceedings, including notices of Proceedings held in potentially affected communities; - (c) how all partiesParties, including interested members of the public, may provide input to the Board throughout all stages of the Board's Proceedings, including the provision of technical review comments and final written submissions; - (d) whether and/or how parties Parties may be required to file Documents with the Board, other parties Parties and the public in advance of and during the course of Proceedings; - (e) whether Documents, including project proposals, EIS or IS documentation and technical review submissions are complete and conform to the Board's requirements, and if not, identifying additional Information Requests and Documents required by the Board to address such deficiencies; and - (f) whether and/or how the how Board may conduct a Board-directed a Monitoring Program, or any aspect of a Board-directed a Monitoring Program may be conducted.
+32. A Procedural Direction may be issued by the Board's Executive Director or delegate at any time during the Board's consideration of a project proposal under Article 12 of the Nunavut Agreement, and Part 3 of the NuPPAA or other Proceeding, and shall give further guidance on specific logistical or administrative matters arising during the

+Board's consideration of a project proposal or other Proceeding.
+Without limiting the content of a Procedural Direction, a Procedural Direction may provide information about:

+- (a) how Proceedings held in potentially affected communities may be scheduled and conducted; - (b) whether and/or how the Board may distribute notices of Proceedings, including notices of Proceedings held in potentially affected communities; - (c) how all parties, including interested members of the public, may provide input to the Board throughout all stages of the Board's Proceedings, including the provision of technical review comments and final written submissions; - (d) whether and/or how parties may be required to file Documents with the Board, other parties and the public in advance of and during the course of Proceedings; - (e) whether Documents, including project proposals, EIS or IS documentation and technical review submissions are complete and conform to the Board's requirements, and if not, identifying additional Information Requests and Documents required by the Board to address such deficiencies; and - (f) whether and/or how the Board may conduct a Monitoring Program, or any aspect of a Monitoring Program.